caprice400/helloworld/README.md

 ***oh please really***

-> my father moved through dooms of love, of sames of am, of haves of give.
+> my father moved through dooms of love, through sames of am, through haves of give,
-> feeding each morning, out of each night, my father moved through depths of height.
+> singing each morning, out of each night, my father moved through depths of height.

 ```
 for i in ['rob', 'fatland']: